 Torn Quad – Quadriceps Tendon RuptureSportsMD

-A quadriceps tendon rupture occurs relatively infrequently and usually occur in athletes older than 40 years old.
-Injuries to the quadriceps tendon can be very disabling.
+A torn quad or quadriceps tendon rupture occurs relatively infrequently and usually occur in athletes older than 40 years old.
+Injuries to the torn quad can be very disabling.
 They can cause significant loss of time from sport and work.
 If not treated appropriately, these injuries can have many negative long-term sequelae, however if diagnosed quickly and treated appropriately, one can expect a full recovery from a quadriceps tendon rupture.

 What is the quadriceps tendon and why is it important?